-§ 304 - Time of Submission
+§ 180-16.
+Time of submission.

-All plans must be submitted at least fourteen (14) calendar days prior to the meeting of the Borough Planning Commission.
-The Applicant is strongly encouraged to attend the Planning Commission meeting at which time the application is to be considered.
+All plans must be submitted at least 14 calendar days prior to the meeting of the Borough Planning Commission.
+The applicant is strongly encouraged to attend the Planning Commission meeting at which time the application is to be considered.
 Non-attendance could result in time delays.

-§ 305 - Number of Copies/Other information
+§ 180-17.
+Number of copies/other information.

-The Borough prefers a submission of or four (4) full size print copies and an electronic PDF file.
-If all copies are paper, at least Twelve (12) copies of the plan with all required exhibits and completed applications must be submitted.
-As an alternative, the Applicant may submit four (4) full sized copies and Nine (9) reduced size copies (11X17 inch format),.
-Article 4 details the required size, scale, and type of submission.
+The Borough prefers a submission of four full size print copies and an electronic PDF file.
+If all copies are paper, at least twelve copies of the plan with all required exhibits and completed applications must be submitted.
+As an alternative, the applicant may submit four full sized copies and nine reduced size copies (11 x 17 inch format).
+Article IV details the required size, scale, and type of submission.
 The Borough may develop and include a formal application, which shall accompany all submissions.

-§306 - Administrator
+§ 180-18.
+Administrator.

 All plans, exhibits, applications and correspondence shall be directed to the Zoning administrator or other person designated by the Borough.
-The administrator is also responsible for all communications to the Applicant, including notices of approval, disapproval, and conditional approval.
+The administrator is also responsible for all communications to the applicant, including notices of approval, disapproval, and conditional approval.

-§ 307 - Receipt
+§ 180-19.
+Receipt.

-The administrator shall receive submissions, provided the required submission includes the appropriate number of plan copies, all fees are paid, and the plan is submitted at least fourteen (14) calendar days before the Planning Commission meeting.
-Within ten (10) business days of receipt, the administrator, or another person so appointed by the Borough, shall review the application to determine if all required information is complete.
-If the application is incomplete, the administrator shall notify the applicant in writing within one (1) business day of that decision.
+The administrator shall receive submissions, provided the required submission includes the appropriate number of plan copies, all fees are paid, and the plan is submitted at least 14 calendar days before the Planning Commission meeting.
+Within 10 business days of receipt, the administrator, or another person so appointed by the Borough, shall review the application to determine if all required information is complete.
+If the application is incomplete, the administrator shall notify the applicant in writing within 1 business day of that decision.
 In this case, specific completion deficiencies shall be specifically identified.
 The application shall not be considered complete for purposes of review until all deficiencies of information are provided.
 If the submission is complete, the administrator shall notify the applicant and provide a receipt of completion upon the applicant's request.

-§ 308 - Time
+§ 180-20.
+Time.

-After receipt of a complete submission, the Borough shall approve, disapprove or conditionally approve the submission within ninety (90) calendar days of the first meeting after determination that the submission is complete, or within such time periods as permitted by the Pennsylvania Municipalities Planning code, (whichever is greater).
+After receipt of a complete submission, the Borough shall approve, disapprove or conditionally approve the submission within 90 calendar days of the first meeting after determination that the submission is complete, or within such time periods as permitted by the Pennsylvania Municipalities Planning code, (whichever is greater).

-§ 309 - Processing
+§ 180-21.
+Processing.